WestpacCXTeam/Sketch-UI-Kit/README.md

 ### Why Sketch?
 Because that’s what designers want to use.
 Sketch has become the tool of choice for both UX and Visual designers.

-### What do I use for prototyping?
-Right now... anything you want.
-Proto.io and InVision are popular but there are many more tools out there.

 ### Who do I contact for help?
 If you have any questions or want to share some ideas, please get in contact with the GEL team via gel@westpac.com.au.
 If you have a Slack account, join the conversation at https://westpac-digital.slack.com.
 There’s also loads of information and resources in the site: https://gel.westpacgroup.com.au